 Good feng shui simply cannot exist without good lighting and air quality.
 Use at least three levels of lighting in your office, preferably investing in full-spectrum light.
 This will considerably improve your well-being in a small space that lacks natural light.
 Also, take advantage of vibrant colors to brighten your space—be it with smart feng shui decor or wall paint.

 To improve the space's air quality, decorate your office with several air-purifying plants.
-Remember to select plant species that can tolerate the level of artificial lighting you have available in your small office.
+Select plant species that can tolerate the level of artificial lighting you have available in your small office.
 You also can invest in an aromatherapy diffuser, choosing a combination of essential oils that not only clears the air but also creates vibrant energy.
 For good feng shui energy, select eucalyptus, peppermint, orange, or rosemary essential oils.
-Or choose a ready-made blend from a quality essential oils supplier.
+Or choose a ready-made blend from a quality essential oil supplier.

 Contrary to popular belief, a small space does not require small artwork.
 If you bring one or two oversized pieces of vibrant and bold art into your office and place them well, you will immediately feel a strong shift in the feng shui energy of your space.